Alishing District: Demographics

 The population is 79,257 (2019) - 65% of them Pashai, 20% Pashtun and 15% Tajik.

 The majority of the population is at least trilingual, speaking Dari, Pashto and Pashai.
 Though Pashai is spoken in everyday conversation, Dari and Pashto are spoken during formal affairs.
 Many people from outside these districts have difficulty in understanding the local accent and the Pashai language is not commonly spoken outside the region.

 Economy

 The economy of the district is poor but some villages such as Qal'a-i-Najil have vibrant Bazaars.
 Most people in the district work in the agricultural based jobs.
-Some men work as migrant workers in country's like Iran or Pakistan as manual labourers during their 20s so to save enough to provide for the family's plot of land.
+Some men work as migrant workers in countries like Iran or Pakistan as manual labourers during their 20s so to save enough to provide for the family's plot of land.
 Security in the district has been contested in recent year due to geographical location of the district to key terrain in the ongoing insurgencies across the eastern part of the country.